Skip to main content

 Perspective camera sensor Greatly facilitates scene setup: inspecting the scene is very easy.

-Many instrument spectral response functions Our SRF data is very close to the original data, and we provide advice to further clean up the data, trading off accuracy for performance.
+Many instrument spectral response functions Our SRF data is very close to the original data, and we provide advice to further clean up the data and find the right balance between accuracy and performance.

 • Monte Carlo ray tracing

-Mitsuba renderer as radiometric kernel We leverage the advanced Python API of this cutting-edge C++ rendering library.
+Mitsuba renderer as radiometric kernel We leverage the advanced Python API of a cutting-edge C++ rendering system.

-State-of-the-art volumetric path tracing algorithm Mitsuba ships a null-collision-based volumetric path tracer which performs well in the cases Eradiate is used for.
+State-of-the-art volumetric path tracing algorithm Mitsuba ships a null-collision-based volumetric path tracer which performs well in many of the cases Eradiate is used for.
+We also provide a special-purpose path tracing algorithm for plane-parallel geometries that can perform up to 2 orders of magnitude faster than the null-collision algorithm.

 • Traceability